danXyu/reference_langs/README.md

 ### Regular Expressions (100%)

 > Regular expressions are an invaluable language because they allow certain operations to take seconds.
 It makes
-> use of expressions surrounded by "/" in order to filter out certain data from the strings.
+> use of expressions surrounded by "/" in order to filter out certain data from the strings and can be used in
+> conjunction with search functions.

 ### Structured-Query Language (100%)

+> SQL is one of the more dominant database languages nowadays so it's invaluable to know this information.
+A lot
+> of this code was helpful with Stanford's CS 145 (Introduction to Databases) class.
+For more in-depth use cases,
+> check out the repository on my code from my courseloads.